fc-io/react-for-beginners/week_03 – Build Tools, CSS, Personal Project/week_03_b_assignments.md

   choice).
 * Make sure there is some kind of interactivity on your site.
 I.e something that would require JavaScript on a regular HTML, CSS, js-site.
 * Make sure your choice of design style is well reflected on your site.
+Preferably "pixel perfect".
 * Give credit towards the style you picked.
 Somewhere on your site provide a mention and a link to where you found the style.
 * Use the build function in vite to make your site ready for production.